Vanhouttestien/restaurant/README.md

 # Restaurant

-The website is a restaurant website for a restaurant called Il Cucchiaio d'Oro.
+The website is for a restaurant called Il Cucchiaio d'Oro.
 It has two main purposes.
 First, to gain visibility.
-People can find the restaurant online and know what they do and where they stand for.
-Secondly, it provides the tools for customers to make online bookings and if they signup to manage their bookings.
+People can find the restaurant online and know what they do and what they stand for.
+Secondly, it provides the tools for customers to make online bookings and if they sign up to manage their bookings.

 The live website can be found [here](https://restaurantapp123.herokuapp.com/)